NaftaliCaplan/NaftaliCaplan/README.md

-# Hi, I'm Naftali(Tali) Caplan
+# Hi, I'm Naftali (Tali) Caplan

 Computer Science student at **Northeastern University**.
-I build full-stack applications, developer tools, and am looking into expanding into other projects.
-I really enjoy design phases and getting to shape an application before the code, and then once programing works I enjoy working more backend and developing data layers.
+I build full-stack applications, developer tools, and am looking to expand into other projects.
+I really enjoy the design phase and once programming is underway I enjoy working backend and developing data layers.

 ---